nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 The village itself seems pretty, pretty tame.
 Or not tame, but, like, quiet.
 You do kind of notice as you're looking, it's like it's the the wildlife doesn't appear to be as readily available here as it typically is elsewhere.
 So it is like while it is quiet, it's almost like a little bit too quiet.
 It's not like there's no nature sounds.

 It's just it's not as vibrant as what as as what you were what you've been used to just traveling over the past week.
-And Demler.
+And Demlor.
 So some of the things that you noticed just investigating the town and looking around, is that the dwarves, is that the, the village itself, there are bodies here, but there aren't as many bodies as you would expect.
 There are definitely, like, dwarf, they're definitely dwarf soldiers that were killed in very grotesque ways.
 In a lot of in a lot of cases, like, just kinda looking at them, it seems like they were just kinda squished kinda thing.

 In in like, basically, like, the their, like, their their heavy armor basically just compacted in on their on on them and basically just kinda, like, yeah.
 Just kinda like s sardine can, like just kinda squeezed squeezed in.
 So you've you see that, you see a few a few of them kind of, you know, cut in half and that kind of stuff.
 Really grotesque, style things.
 Like, nobody's just like dead with like a an an arrow in their in their neck.